CarineIzere/Instagram/README.md

 Django version 1.11, using settings 'gallery.settings'
 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.

+## Known bugs,

+No known bugs

+## support and Contacts

+Incase of any bugs contact me at carizeree@gmail.com or call on +250783706421

 ## License Copyright (c) 2018 Carine Izere